Sex position: Non-penetrative

 Non-penetrative sex or frottage generally refers to a sexual activity that excludes penetration, and often includes rubbing one's genitals on one's sexual partner.
 This may include the partner's genitals or buttocks, and can involve different sex positions.
 As part of foreplay or to avoid penetrative sex, people engage in a variety of non-penetrative sexual behavior, which may or may not lead to orgasm.

-Mutual masturbation: The manual stimulation of the penis or scrotum in males and the clitoris or entire vulva in females.
-Partners simultaneously stimulating each other's genitals by mutual or simultaneous masturbation, rhythmic inter-genital contact friction or actual penetrative intercourse can lead to orgasm in one partner or the other (or sometimes simultaneously in both).